khorwalharshita/Awaaj/README.md

 Allow Gradle to sync completely

-3. Run the App
+3.1📱***Running the App on an Emulator***

+In Android Studio, open AVD Manager

+(Tools → Device Manager)

-Connect a real device or start an emulator
+Create a new virtual device

+Choose any Pixel device

+Select a system image (Android 13 or above recommended)

+Start the emulator by clicking Play ▶

-Click Run ▶ in Android Studio
+After the emulator is running, click Run ▶ in Android Studio

-The app will install and launch automatically
+The app will automatically build, install, and launch on the emulator.

+3.2📲 ***Installing the App on Your Mobile Phone (Recommended)***

+Connect your Android phone using USB

+Enable Developer Options

+Settings → About Phone → Tap Build Number 7 times

+Enable USB Debugging

+Settings → Developer Options → USB Debugging → ON

+In Android Studio, select your mobile device as the run target

+Click Run ▶

+The app will install directly on your phone

+You can now use AWAAJ with full user experience and camera features!